sheamusburns/issue-ionic-router-back-button/README.md

 # issue-ionic-router-back-button

 ### Overview
-The back button behavior works for most straightforward cases, but it sometimes replaces the current route than going back to the next route.
+The back button behavior works for most straightforward cases, but it sometimes replaces the current route when it should actually go `back()` to the previous route in the stack.

 #### Steps To Reproduce
 run `ionic serve`